Successful Value Investing Changes Drastically In 2020

 A "high-quality value stock" is a stock which is significantly undervalued (value factor) by the market (oftentimes caused by weak short term sentiment), but has a strong moat (quality factor) which will protect its future cash flows from competition.

 This moat, popularized by Warren Buffett, is a distinctive advantage compared to competitors.
-This will become increasingly important postCOVID-19 as a consequence of the acceleration of the "new economy" which is build around digital innovation and intangible assets.
-Companies without a moat will see their cash flows vanish and will become "value traps."
+This will become increasingly important post-Covid as a consequence of the acceleration of the "new economy" which is build around digital innovation and intangible assets.
+Companies without a moat will see their cash flows vanish and will become "value traps".

 As value factor, I believe the free cash flow yield (free cash flow/market capitalization) is a much better indicator than the P/E or price/book value ratio.
 The reasoning behind this is beyond the scope of this article.
 The average free cash flow yield is currently around 5% and thus a stock trading above 5% can be seen as cheap compared to the market.